 Number Five: Abyssinian

 Prized for her active, people-oriented personality and colorful ticked coat, the Abyssinian has been in the top five for many years.
 The Aby is popular with cat lovers who enjoy busy, active, playful cats.
 Fanciers claim that you won't find finer home entertainment than one of these dynamic couch cougars.
 Allegedly, these cats are the descendants of the felines worshiped in ancient Egypt, although some dispute this.
-In 2003, 1,417 were registered with CFA, down from 1,507 in 2002.
+In 2004, 1,462 were registered with CFA, up from 1,417 in 2003.

 Also called the sacred cat of Burma, the Birman is arguably one of the most beautiful breeds.
 Her body style strikes a happy medium between the Siamese and the Persian, and her face is moderate and sweet.
 Long, silky fur, the pointed pattern, blue eyes, and a matching set of white boots add to the breed's beauty.
 The colorful legends that surround the breed only serve to make the Birman even more appealing to the fanciers of this breed.
-The Birman changed rank in the top 10 from the 2002 numbers, moving up from number seven to number six.
-In 2003, 1,057 were registered with CFA, up from 954 in 2002.
+The Birman changed rank in the top 10 from the 2003 numbers, moving down from number six to number seven .
+In 2004, 945 were registered with CFA, down from 1,057 in 2003.

 The Oriental has the body type and personality of the Siamese but comes dressed in two hair lengths and virtually every color and pattern in the cat spectrum.
 This breed is popular with those who love the Siamese but who crave creative packaging options.
 The colorful exterior and the pleasing personality have earned the breed an enthusiastic following.
-With 952 registrations in 2003, slighly down from 1,016 in 2002, the Oriental ranks seventh overall.
+With 854 registrations in 2004, down from 952 in 2003 the Oriental ranks eight overall.

 The Tonkinese, or Tonk as she is affectionately called, is growing in popularity because of her silky mink-soft coat, middle-of-the-road styling, and gregarious, fun-loving, affectionate personality.
 Originally created by a deliberate crossing of the Burmese and the Siamese, the Tonk is a hybrid designed to possess the best qualities of both parent breeds.
 The Tonkinese is a happy medium – neither streamlined like the Siamese nor stocky like the Burmese.
-This breed often appeals to cat lovers who favor the moderate body and head type of the traditional Siamese.
-Last year the Tonk was tied with the American shorthair with 874 registrations which is slightly lower in 2002 with 864.
-The Tonk enjoys her third straight year in the top ten.
+This breed often appeals to cat lovers who favor a more moderate body and head type then of today's Siamese.
+In 2004, 717 were registered with CFA, down from 874 in 2003.
+The Tonk enjoys her fourth straight year in the top ten.